hispanico/Gitlab2GithubMirror/README.md

 We need to add a post-receive hook in Gitlab's repo, on the Gitlab's server, which will trigger every time you do a push to the Gitlab's repo.

-To add the post-receive hook, you must follow the steps:
+## First Configuration setup

-1. Create the ssh-key for git user on the Gitlab server:
+Create the ssh-key for git user on the Gitlab server:
 ```
 su git
 bash